 You will be required to hand in approximately 1 homework set per week.
-They will consist of 10 problems.
+They will consist of 8 problems, each of which may have multiple parts.
 These problem sets will be handed-out at the beginning of some lecture period.
 No late homeworks will be accepted.
-Some parts of each homework problem will be chosen at random and graded.
+Four out of the 8 problems will be randomly selected and graded.
 So you need to do all your homework problems.